rgroy/Charging-Profile-Statistical-Comparison/README.md

 Key Features
 ---
 * Data Sources: Utilizes real-world charging data for the Mitsubishi Outlander and BMW iXDrive 50. - Obtained from Dataverse Harvard
 * Analysis: Normality checks using the Shapiro-Wilk test, variance tests using Levene's test, and a two-sample t-test to compare efficiency ratios.
+This file is distribution_analysis.ibynb.
 * Tools: Analysis performed using Python and Jupyter Notebook.
+Used Excel to format data and filter data.

 Methodology
 ---